 Scrubbing is seeking by clicking some object and dragging it.
 Typically this is the play head in the player or timeline.
 But it can also refer to simply rewind and fast forward playback through media.

 Skimming is seeking based on the horizontal position of the mouse over the video image or timeline.
-You press and hold the Shift key in Shotcut to enable skimming.
+You press and hold the Shift + Alt keys in Shotcut to enable skimming.

 Snapping is a setting on the timeline.
 Aids in sliding two clips together on the same track with no gap in between them.